This article originally appeared on VICE Germany

 The Italians that I met were easygoing and paid me a lot of compliments.
 And they actually did talk about their mothers a lot.
-For example, they'd say, "The carbonara in this restaurant is good, but my mother's is better."
-I also noticed that in Italy the differences between genders were more emphasized: Men and women seem to be a mystery to each other in the south of Europe, but they all seem to like it that way.
+For example they'd say, "The carbonara in this restaurant is good, but my mother's is better."
+I also noticed that in Italy the differences between genders were more emphasised: men and women seem to be a mystery to each other in the South of Europe, but they all seem to like it that way.

 What did you think about the British?

 I only met Londoners.
-One of them actually visited me for a weekend in Vienna afterward.
+One of them actually visited me for a weekend in Vienna afterwards.
 He was very polite and funny, and a true gentleman.
-After we had been out all day together, he changed into a white, button-down shirt for dinner.
+After we had been out all day together, he changed into a white, button-down shirt for dinner in a restaurant.
 I thought that was cute, but a bit much.
-But London was like any of the other big cities for me—people have very little time and too many choices.
+But London was like any of the other big cities for me – people have very little time and too many choices.

 In general, I was surprised to find that men all over the world are hustling to find love.
 There is that cliché that men don't care about finding love.
 But I don't think that's true at all.
 Some even booked flights to see me again and really put themselves out there.

 What was the worst date you've had in the last year?